tinymce/tinymce-docs/_includes/context/priority.md

     - Any `scope`
     - A predicate matching the **parent node** of the current node, selection, or cursor position.

-    If there any **context forms** found, the first one found will be displayed in the editor and the process will end.
+    If there are any **context forms** found, the first one found will be displayed in the editor and the process will end.

 5. Find all **context toolbars** with both:

     - Any `scope`
     - A predicate matching the **parent node** of the current node, selection, or cursor position.

-    If there any matching **context toolbars**, the editor will prioritize the context toolbars based on the `position` value.
+    If there are any matching **context toolbars**, the editor will prioritize the context toolbars based on the `position` value.

     - If there are context toolbars with `position: 'selection'`, they will be concatenated, the concatenated toolbar will be displayed, and the process will end.
     - If there are context toolbars with `position: 'node'`, they will be concatenated, the concatenated toolbar will be displayed, and the process will end.